-Buffalo air fryer chicken meatballs are an easy appetizer to make or make as a low carb high protein dinner.
-Ground chicken meatball recipe.
+Buffalo air fryer chicken meatballs in Ninja Foodi or Cosori are easy appetizers to make or enjoy as a low carb high protein dinner idea.
+Made homeamde with ground chicken with a sauce of your choice.

 ground chicken meatballs

-Chicken meatballs in air fryer turn out great.
-Using lean ground chicken, Panko breadcrumbs and a few other ingredients you can make them spicy or mild.
+Chicken meatballs turn out great cooked in hot air.
+Using lean ground meat, Panko breadcrumbs and a few other ingredients you can make them spicy or mild.
 Enjoy as a protein rich snack or throw them into a pot of spaghetti for an entire meal.
-One of many air fryer meals we love. (affiliate links present)
+One of many air fryer recipes we love.

 You can use your Foodi with the lid that is attached with the air crisp button, or make it as a Cosori air fryer recipe.
 Some pots are larger than others which just means you could make more at once that way.
 You don’t want them to overlap or they will stick together and not get crispy on the outside either.